"None of you is a believer until you love your neighbor what you love for yourself."

-The Profit in Islam, Mohammad, was given the words of God during deep mediation on a mountain.
-Perhaps, the time has come for the Muslim world (other than the Sufi's) to mimic the Profit and seek truth in mediation and reflection in the words of God.
+The Prophet in Islam, Mohammad, was given the words of God during deep mediation on a mountain.
+Perhaps, the time has come for the Muslim world (other than the Sufi's) to mimic the Prophet and seek truth in mediation and reflection in the words of God.
 Those that seek to promote their own political and social agenda should also be discouraged by the true believers.
 If not the Muslim religion will continue to be feared and despised by many in the rest of the world, rightly or wrongly.

 Scott Ramsey, August 19th, 2015